Will Ashley (actor)

-Will Ashley Ramos de Leon (born September 17, 2002), known professionally as Will Ashley, is a Filipino actor under GMA Network.
-He gained popularity in his role as Nolan Dimasalang on Prima Donnas (2019–2022) and Jerry Keller on Unbreak My Heart (2023).
+Will Ashley Ramos de Leon (born September 17, 2002), known professionally as Will Ashley, is a Filipino actor and singer.
+He gained popularity for his supporting roles in the television series Prima Donnas (2019–2022) and Unbreak My Heart (2023), and the films Balota (2024) and Bar Boys: After School (2025).
+In 2026, he released his debut extended play Liham.

 Early life

 Will Ashley Ramos de Leon was born on September 17, 2002, in Imus, Cavite.
 He was six years old when his father died, which led him to become the primary breadwinner for his family.
 Ashley was subsequently raised by his mother, with whom he shared a close bond throughout his childhood, while often credited her encouragement and guidance in supporting his acting career.

 Ashley's introduction to the entertainment industry came through his aunt, who helped him audition for commercial projects.
 This led him to begin his career in show business, initially participating in VTRs for commercials, which he admitted was limited at that time.
 Ashley also ventured into modeling at 13 years old.
 In 2021, he graduated from senior high school with a specialization in Accountancy, Business and Management (ABM).